Marines give Scouting America’s Camp Tamarack ability to expand

 |0

-This work, Marines give Scouting America’s Camp Tamarack ability to expand [Image 2 of 2], by MSgt Rachelle Morris, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Marines give Scouting America’s Camp Tamarack ability to expand, by MSgt Rachelle Morris, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.